tensorchief/das/README.md

 ## training
 Contains all scripts relevant for training & evaluation

 * [cnn_mnist_setup.py](./training/cnn_mnist_setup.py) *Performs 10-fold crossvalidation by training cnn with a setup inspired by LeNet-5 to predict precipitation events.
-Removes model runs from training set that neighbour validation set.*
+Samling is done by a random train_test_split*

 * [cnn_mnist_setup_stratified.py](./training/cnn_mnist_setup_stratified.py) *Preforms 10-fold crossvalidation by training cnn with a setup inspired by LeNet-5.
 Due to inbalanced data set, sampling is stratified, without omitting neighbouring model runs*

-* [eval_benchmark.py](./training/eval_benchmark.py) *Calculates scores of the benchmark prediction method.*
+* [train_cnn.py](./training/train.cnn) *Trains cnn without crossvalidation using stratified sampling to separate training and validation set.*

+* [eval_models.py](./training/eval_models) *Calculates evaluation scores, plots confusion matrices and roc curves*

+* [eval_sensitivity.py](./training/eval_sensitivity.py) *Checks how sensitive selected regions are to manipulation of the input data by successively setting 7x7 areas of the input tensors to 0.
+Results are plotted in histograms.*